 Since JMeter was developed with Java, it can run in any kind of machine having Java virtual machine installed.
 It can simulate different types of requests on any kind of databases, FTP, HTTP, HTTPS, and other servers.

-How to Download and Install JMeter on Windows
+Download and Install JMeter on Windows

+In order to get started with JMeter, you have to download and install JMeter at first.
 Before installing Jmeter on your computer, you must have to install the Java Runtime Environment (JRE) or Java Development Kit (JDK).
 Use the following steps to check whether the Java is installed and to find out what the version of Java installed.

 - Go to the command prompt.